 Natural Remedies for Pregnancy Acne

-Honey has antibacterial and antiseptic properties and has been shown to inhibit the growth of P. acnes, the bacteria that causes acne.
-It’s also soothing to the skin.
-To use it, rinse your face, and then apply the honey directly to any areas affected by blemishes.
-Leave it on for 20 to 30 minutes before rinsing it off.
-Follow up with a moisturizer suited to your skin type.
+Honey is an antioxidant and has antibacterial and antiseptic properties.
+It can inhibit the growth of acne-causing bacteria and soothe inflamed skin.
+To use it as an acne treatment, rinse your face and then apply the honey directly to any blemished areas.
+Allow to rest for 20–30 minutes before rinsing off.
+Follow-up with a moisturizer suited to your skin type.

 Acne Treatments to Avoid During Pregnancy

-Isotretinoin (often sold under the brand name Accutane) is an oral acne medication that can significantly improve severe acne, however, it poses several health risks and is especially dangerous if you are pregnant.
-It can cause serious birth defects and should be avoided at all costs if you are pregnant or at risk of getting pregnant.
+Isotretinoin (Accutane) is an oral acne medication that poses several health risks and is especially dangerous if you are pregnant.
+It can cause serious birth defects and must be avoided if you are pregnant or thinking of becoming pregnant.

-The use of hormone therapy to treat acne, including estrogen and anti-androgens flutamide and spironolactone, can also cause birth defects.
-Spironolactone use is discouraged in pregnancy due to its potential feminizing effect on a developing male fetus.
+The use of hormone therapy to treat acne, including estrogen, flutamide and spironolactone, can cause birth defects.
+Spironolactone has the potential for a fetal feminizing effect on a developing male fetus.

 Certain antibiotics prescribed for acne also pose great risks to a pregnant mother and her baby.
-Tetracycline, doxycycline and minocycline are associated with maternal liver toxicity, permanent tooth staining of the infant, and can stunt bone growth.
+Tetracycline, doxycycline and minocycline are associated with maternal liver toxicity, permanent tooth staining of the child and deformities.

-Treatments for pregnancy acne are limited to milder and more natural remedies than traditional prescription treatments, as many of the stronger medications can cause serious adverse effects for both mother and child.
-Many women have nonetheless met with success using natural remedies for acne during pregnancy.
+Safe treatments for pregnancy acne are limited to milder natural remedies, as traditional prescription treatments can cause serious adverse effects for both mother and child.

 - Chien AL, Qi J, Rainer B, Sachs DL, Helfrich YR.
 Treatment of Acne in Pregnancy.
 J Am Board Fam Med.
 2016 Mar-Apr;29(2):254-62. doi:10.3122/jabfm.2016.02.150165